-The ongoing COVID-19 outbreak did not have a significant impact on the investigation process of the Authority.
+The ongoing COVID-19 outbreak did not significantly impact the investigation process of the Authority.
 The Authority has not requested the co-operation of applicants with special circumstances and it has not announced any limitation on their bandwidth either.

-2. PROCEDURAL FRAMEWORK FOR CARTEL ENFORCEMENT - INITIAL STEPS notified that they are under investigation, unless there is a dawn raid.
+2. PROCEDURAL FRAMEWORK FOR CARTEL ENFORCEMENT - INITIAL STEPS